artbookspirit/tuneberry/README.md

 `<?` works exactly like `<!` except that if the value from the channel turns out to be an instance of `js/Error`, it immediately throws it.
-This allows you to use **usual try/catch** in the context of asynchronous channels.
+This allows you to use **a regular try/catch** in the context of asynchronous channels.

 The following short program, inspired by the fact that we still have at hand a track listing for Katie Melua's album, checks if there is